ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 12. The system also provides id, idType, indication of what type of attribute was used for Auth (Id, Ad, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (Id, Ad, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver.
 13. The system proceeds to execute Notification SMS
 14. _**Alerts and Warning messages for data type violation are sent as per [**data definition**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Error_Messages_Validate%20MISP%20Partner_MOS-1123_MOS-1129_MOS-1098.docx) (Link to be updated)**_
-15. The alert and warning messages are configurable via a configurable file.

 **B. Authenticate and authorize e-KYC partner - proxy implementation**